 Can’t decide what type of window treatments for bathrooms to choose?
 No problem!
 Mix and match different bathroom window treatment styles to achieve a unique look.
 Try shutters with a pretty valance or drapery over faux wood blinds to soften up the space and add color.

 Small windows need love too!
 This neutral woven wood is given a new attitude with the striped valance addition.

-Your bathroom wants style too!
-And whether it’s a small powder room, guest bath, or the master bath suite of your dreams, dress up those windows with these 7 specialty bathroom window treatment ideas.
-For more inspiration, visit our “Ultimate Guide to Window Treatment Ideas.”
+Bathrooms long to be noticed.
+Make over your bathroom now, whether it’s a small powder room, guest bath, or the master bath suite of your dreams.
+Dress up those windows with these 7 specialty bathroom window treatment ideas.
+Banish the boring bathroom.